Renewable energy in the United States: Rationale for renewables

 The president's New Energy For America plan calls for a federal investment of $150 billion over the next decade to catalyze private efforts to build a clean energy future.
 Specifically, the plan calls for renewable energy to supply 10% of the nation's electricity by 2012, rising to 25% by 2025.

 In his joint address to Congress in 2009, Obama stated that: "We know the country that harnesses the power of clean, renewable energy will lead the 21st century....
-Thanks to our recovery plan, we will double this nation’s supply of renewable energy in the next three years...
+Thanks to our recovery plan, we will double this nation's supply of renewable energy in the next three years...
 It is time for America to lead again".

 As of 2011, new evidence has emerged that there are considerable risks associated with traditional energy sources, and that major changes to the mix of energy technologies is needed:

 Several mining tragedies globally have underscored the human toll of the coal supply chain.
 New EPA initiatives targeting air toxins, coal ash, and effluent releases highlight the environmental impacts of coal and the cost of addressing them with control technologies.
 The use of fracking in natural gas exploration is coming under scrutiny, with evidence of groundwater contamination and greenhouse gas emissions.
 Concerns are increasing about the vast amounts of water used at coal-fired and nuclear power plants, particularly in regions of the country facing water shortages.
 Events at the Fukushima nuclear plant have renewed doubts about the ability to operate large numbers of nuclear plants safely over the long term.
-Further, cost estimates for “next generation” nuclear units continue to climb, and lenders are unwilling to finance these plants without taxpayer guarantees.
+Further, cost estimates for "next generation" nuclear units continue to climb, and lenders are unwilling to finance these plants without taxpayer guarantees.A 2024 study quantifies the environmental and health gains from increased wind and solar energy use in the U.S. between 2019 and 2022, reporting a reduction of 900 million metric tons of CO2 and an estimated $249 billion in climate and health benefits.